 More in this section

-Veterans and active-duty military personnel face their own unique challenges, but their service to the nation — whether past or ongoing — does not exclude them from many of the same financial pressures and pitfalls that confront civilians.
+Veterans and active-duty military personnel face their own unique challenges, but their service to the nation — whether past or ongoing — does not exclude them or their families from many of the same financial pressures and pitfalls that confront civilians.

 Luckily, when it comes to debt management, debt relief, or financial assistance for veterans or active troops, there are programs available.

 But first, a word of caution.